Cúcuta: Government

-The current mayor of Cúcuta is Donamaris Ramírez-Paris Lobo, who was elected for the 2011–2015 period.
-He represented the Partido Verde and achieved approximately 43% of the votation or 98,588 votes.
+The current mayor of Cúcuta is Jorge Acevedo Peñaloza, who was elected for the 2024–2027 period with 89,759 votes.

-The city is governed by the three branches of power: the executive power, represented by the Mayor and its departments; the legislative power, represented by the City Council; and the judicial power, which is formed by the tribunals and many other organisms of control.
-The Mayor is elected for a 4-year period and is in charge of electing each head of the administration departments.
+The city is governed by the three branches of power: the executive power, represented by the mayor and its departments; the legislative power, represented by the city council; and the judicial power, which is formed by the tribunals and many other organisms of control.
+The mayor is elected for a 4-year period and oversees electing each head of the administration departments.
 The city council is formed by 19 representatives elected by popular vote for four years.
 They approve or reject each decree issued by the mayor and make or correct laws regarding the city.

 As the capital of Norte de Santander Department, Cúcuta houses the Department Hall and the City hall of the Metropolitan Area of Cúcuta, along with the Francisco de Paula Santander Justice Palace.

 The city is divided into 10 localities (comunas).
 The Metropolitan Area of Cúcuta is formed by Cúcuta (as the main city), Villa del Rosario, Los Patios, San Cayetano, El Zulia, and Puerto Santander.

 Politics in Cúcuta are not defined by a single political movement.
 Past rivals included the Colombian Liberal Party and the Colombian Conservative Party.
 Today the political landscape is shared by many political parties, none commanding majority support.